 Strategic and tactical sensors can often be found in high-risk applications, such as navigation in defense and commercial aviation.
 Consumer gyroscopes with typical bias stabilities of >30 deg/h are often used in mobile applications, and can be found in the Nintendo Wii controller.
 For inertial measurement units, these gyroscopes give too much drift in dead reckoning, so they cannot be used for professional applications.
 Because of the increase in accuracy in inertial sensors, a new group of gyroscopes has emerged (an industrial grade), which are small and can be used in the stabilization of unmanned vehicles and the measurement and correction of other sensor systems.
 Unmanned vehicles can be underwater vehicles (Saab Seaeye Jaguar), aerial vehicles (Norut) or land vehicles (Wambot).
 In satcom and sensor correction, examples include EM Solutions’ Ka-band Satcom system and Sonardyne’s USBL systems.

 A more comprehensive list of possible applications can be found here: Xsens customer cases

 Control & Stabilization is used in:

-Control & Stabilization, Navigation and correction, Measurement & Testing, Unmanned Control, Heavy Industry Intelligence, Underwater Intelligence, SOTM, Payloads, Pedestrian Navigation, Head mounted displays and Binoculars, Automotive testing, Mobile Mapping, Bore Industry, Training & Simulation, Ground Robotics, Offshore, Device tracking and Training & Simulation.
+Control & Stabilization, Navigation and correction, Measurement & Testing, Unmanned Control, Heavy Industry, Underwater Systems, SOTM, Payloads, Pedestrian Navigation, Head mounted displays and head trackers, Automotive testing, Mobile Mapping, Bore Industry, Training & Simulation, Ground Robotics, Offshore, Device tracking and Training & Simulation.